 Choosing the correct level will help you get the most out of your plan.
 Below are some guidelines to help:

-- May have a sports or fitness background, but not necessarily as a runner.
+- May have a sports or fitness background, but not necessarily in cycling.

-- Wants structured training to prepare for first running event.
+- Wants structured training to prepare for first cycle event.

-- Could be returning to running after some time out.
+- Could be returning to cycling after some time out.

-- Wants to get fit for a race with minimal weekly training hours.
+- Wants to get fit for a cycling event with minimal weekly training hours.

 - Stepping up a distance for the first time.

-- Goal would be to finish your target race.
+- Goal would be to finish your target event.

 - Should be training regularly and whilst not a newbie, also not superfast.